etesync/etesync-dav/README.md

-# This is a CalDAV and CardDAV bridge/proxy for [EteSync](https://www.etesync.com).
+# This is a CalDAV and CardDAV adapter for [EteSync](https://www.etesync.com)

 ![GitHub tag](https://img.shields.io/github/tag/etesync/etesync-dav.svg)
 [![PyPI](https://img.shields.io/pypi/v/etesync-dav.svg)](https://pypi.python.org/pypi/etesync-dav/)
 [![Chat on freenode](https://img.shields.io/badge/irc.freenode.net-%23EteSync-blue.svg)](https://webchat.freenode.net/?channels=#etesync)

-This package provides a local CalDAV and CardDAV server that proxies requests to an EteSync server for use with desktop CalDAV and CardDAV clients.
+This package provides a local CalDAV and CardDAV server that acts as an EteSync compatibility layer (adapter).
+It's meant for letting desktop CalDAV and CardDAV clients such as Thunderbird, Outlook and Apple Contacts connect with EteSync.

 If all you want is to access your data from a computer, you are probably better off using [the web app](https://client.etesync.com).

-This is essentially a compatibility layer between EteSync and DAV clients.

-This depends on the [radicale_storage_etesync](https://github.com/etesync/radicale_storage_etesync) module and the [Radicale server](http://radicale.org) for operation.

 **Note:** This software is still in beta.
 It should work well and is used daily by many users, but there may be some rough edges.

-# Installation
+# Quick Setup

-`pip install etesync-dav`

-The above should be either run as root, or better yet, inside a [python virtualenv](#python-virtual-environment-linux-and-mac).

-**Note:** Python 3 is required.

-## Arch Linux

-The package `etesync-dav` is [available on AUR](https://aur.archlinux.org/packages/etesync-dav/).
+Installation is very easy when using Docker, the recommended installation method.
+All you need to do is follow the instructions below.

 ## Docker